GSA/site-scanning-documentation/report-pages/candidate-report-pages.md

 * /digitalstrategy pages for CFO Act agencies, etc.
 * List of /digitalstrategy pages that aren't for CFO Act agencies, etc.

+## GSA Digital Council
+* A USWDS dashboard for a list of websites maintained in a YML file like [this](https://github.com/GSA/machine-readable-TTS/blob/master/data/websites.yml)
+* A DAP dashboard for a list of websites maintained in a YML file like [this](https://github.com/GSA/machine-readable-TTS/blob/master/data/websites.yml)

 ## General Agency Use